Exemption based on VAT

 The company established within the European Union no longer benefits from the exemption from VAT if one of its turnover exceeds the following thresholds:

-- Turnover of operations carried out in France : if the basic threshold of €50,000, the company is subject to VAT from 1er January of the following year.
-If its turnover exceeds the tolerance threshold of €55,000, the company ceases to benefit from the exemption system on the basis of VAT from 1er overshoot day.
+• Turnover of operations carried out in France : if the basic threshold of €50,000, the company is subject to VAT from 1er January of the following year.
+If its turnover exceeds the tolerance threshold of €55,000, the company ceases to benefit from the VAT exemption scheme from 1er overshoot day.

-- Turnover of operations carried out within the European Union (including in France): if the company's turnover within the European Union exceeds the threshold of €100,000, it no longer benefits from the VAT exemption scheme from 1er overshoot day.
+• Turnover of operations carried out within the European Union (including in France): if the company's turnover within the European Union exceeds the threshold of €100,000, it no longer benefits from the exemption system on a VAT basis from 1er overshoot day.

 Authors of works of the mind and performers

-When the company realizes a turnover for the delivery activities of his works (authors) and assignment of rights (performers) that exceeds the threshold of €50,000, the company is subject to VAT from 1er January of the following year.
-On the other hand, if its turnover exceeds €55,000, the company ceases to benefit from the exemption system on the basis of VAT from 1er overshoot day.
+When the company achieves a turnover for the delivery activities of his works (authors) and assignment of its rights (performers) who exceed the threshold of €50,000, the company is subject to VAT from 1er January of the following year.
+On the other hand, if its turnover exceeds €55,000, the company ceases to benefit from the VAT exemption scheme from 1er overshoot day.

-Exceeding the turnover threshold for other activities does not affect the application of the VAT exemption regime on the activities of supplying its works (authors) and assigning its rights (performers).
+Exceeding the turnover threshold for other activities does not affect the application of the VAT exemption regime on the supply of its works (authors) and the assignment of its rights (performers).

-The withdrawal from the VAT exemption scheme has the following effects:
+The withdrawal from the VAT-based exemption scheme has the following effects:

-- Submission of transactions to VAT from 1er overshoot day.
-Thus it must charge VAT to its customers.
-Invoices issued from this date must indicate the amount of VAT that has been invoiced to customers
+• Submission of transactions to VAT from 1er overshoot day.
+It must therefore charge VAT to its customers.
+Invoices issued from that date must indicate the amount of VAT that has been invoiced to customers

 Who can help me?